Shopping Cart

 • Some natural ingredients that are also used in natural cosmetics, such as green tea , oats, horse chestnut or licorice root , are very suitable for rosacea.

-Contra natural cosmetics
+Against natural cosmetics

-Don’t be fooled: seductively scented cosmetics with essential oils are harmful to your skin
+Don't be fooled: seductively scented cosmetics with essential oils are harmful to your skin.

-rose water and rose petals
+Rose water and rose petals

 All-rounder or myth: Is rose water good for the skin?

-facial oils Is facial oil good or bad?
-15 benefits of facial oils put to the test
+Facial oils Is facial oil good or bad?
+15 benefits of facial oils put to the test.

-My experiences with natural cosmetics for rosacea
+My experience with natural cosmetics for rosacea

-So natural cosmetics are not suitable for rosacea?
+So, is natural cosmetics unsuitable for rosacea?

-natural cosmetics without rosacea triggers
+Natural cosmetics without rosacea triggers

 Facial care for rosacea with natural cosmetics